When a person is injured because of someone else’s negligent conduct, they will need four distinct elements to be present to file a claim.

-Every injury case starts with a duty from the defendant to the claimant.
+Every personal injury case starts with a duty from the defendant to the claimant.
 In the case of a car accident, this duty can be as simple as driving safely.
+For example, a driver has a duty to lawfully stop at a stop sign.
 In more complicated situations, a company or person may have the duty to prevent injuries with their product or on their property.

 A claimant needs to sustain a physical, emotional, or financial injury for a claim to be filed.
+This injury must result from a defendant breaking a duty.
 Without evidence of this injury, a lawsuit may not go forward.
+Injuries are often referred to as "damages" in the legal context.

 If your injuries were caused by another person or organization’s negligence you may be eligible for compensation to address medical bills, lost wages, and other damages.
-To learn more about your injury claim options, contact the Milwaukee injury attorneys of Habush Habush & Rottier S.C. by calling (414) 271-0900 today.
+To learn more about your personal injury claim options, contact the injury attorneys of Habush Habush & Rottier by calling 800-2-HABUSH (800-242-2874) today.